 Before diving into the stock market, it’s important to take a look at your finances and investing goals.
 Since investing in stock requires you to spend money, make sure there’s room in your budget to spend.
 You should take care of any debts or ongoing bills before you dedicate money to your stock ventures.

-Some stocks provide more security than others, which you can figure out by looking at the company’s historic performance.
-Some investors choose to invest only in safer stocks to avoid possible losses.
-Others try to work with the market to balance high- and low-risk investments to maximize their outcome.
-However, it is virtually impossible to predict any changes in the market.
+Some stocks provide more security than others, which you can figure out by looking at the company’s past performance.
+In addition, some investors choose to invest only in safer stocks to avoid possible losses.
+Others try to work with the market to balance high- and low-risk investments to maximize their returns.

 Once you’ve determined what you want out of stock investing and how to go about it, you can go ahead and open a brokerage account.
-This requires shopping around for a broker with which to open your account.
+This requires shopping around for a brokerage with which to open your account.
 Some popular choices are Charles Schwab, Webull, Fidelity and Vanguard.
-Nowadays, you can easily find a stockbroker with a Series 7 license, or a Registered Representative.
-This license signals that they are qualified to sell securities and provide investment management and advice.
+Nowadays, you can easily find a stockbroker online.

 Although no one can predict the market, it can help to watch the stocks you’re interested in before buying.
 That way you can be more prepared for what you’ll see after you buy.
 It could also help to check up on a company’s performance.
 For one, you may end up rethinking buying a share in a company whose value is actively decreasing.

 Of course you’ll also need to stick to your budget.
 If you can only afford to spend $10 per share, you’ll want to avoid any expensive shares, no matter how tempting.
 Your final budget will depend on the price of each share and how many shares you want to buy.
 Don’t forget that when you buy a stock, you’ll have partial ownership of that company.

 Now it’s time to actually go ahead and buy those stocks.
 There are a few ways to go about buying stocks.
 For one, you can submit a market order.
 This means that you want to buy a share at the best available current market price.
 This happens immediately, regardless of the share’s price.
-Keep in mind that since the market constantly fluctuates, so will the price you pay (or sell at).
+Keep in mind that since the market constantly fluctuates, so will the price you pay or sell at.